K8s primer - Part I

 Hey K8s, create one Pod named

-Behind the curtains a lot things will happen, but what we care about here is that K8s
+Behind the curtains, many things will happen, but what matters here is that K8s

-will find a healthy node on our cluster on which our Pod can run:
+will find a healthy node in our cluster on which our Pod can run:

 $ k apply -f k8s/pod.yaml